 Begin your tour at the Fulton Mansion Education and History Center, located behind the mansion at the corner of Henderson and Nancy Ann streets.
-There you will receive your admission sticker, have a chance to explore the exhibits, and learn about the different tour options.
+There you will receive your admission sticker, have a chance to explore the exhibits, and explore the exhibits.

 There are three different ways to tour the mansion: